somphene/somphene.github.io/teaching/calculus-1/index.md

 ### [Notes](https://drive.google.com/file/d/1DC2bB8ZvCodoGofQPYb0SOyWpCfZ986Y/view?usp=sharing) will keep updating as the course proceeds.

+### Exams

-* Short Quiz every week at the start of tutorial Wednesday 2pm, this will be graded and returned to you every week by the next tutrial session.
+* Short Quiz every week at the start of class on Wednesday, this will be corrected and returned to you every week by the next session.
-* Quiz 1 Sept 11
-* Midsem Sept 16-21
-* Quiz 2 October 25
+* Midterm 1: Oct 5.
+Correction will be done in the next two days.
+* Master Assessment
+* Midterm 2: Nov 9.
+Correction will be done in the next two days.
+* Master Assessment

 ### References: